valyastriz/Ice-Breaker-Station/README.md

 If you would like to contribute to this project, please follow these guidelines:

 -   Fork the repository.

 -   Create a new branch for your feature or bugfix: bash

--   Copy code
+-   Copy code:
     git checkout -b feature/your-feature-name

 -   Commit your changes:
     bash

--   Copy code
+-   Copy code:
     git commit -m 'Add your feature'

 -   Push to the branch:
     bash

--   Copy code
+-   Copy code:
     git push origin feature/your-feature-name

 -   Open a pull request.